prplfoundation/prplMesh/CONTRIBUTING.md

 It is a legal statement that asserts your agreement with the [DCO](#developers-certificate-of-origin).
 Therefore, it must have your *real name* (First Last) and a valid e-mail address.
 Adding this tag can be done automatically by using `git commit -s`.
-If you are editing files and committing through GitHub, you must write your real name in the “Name” field in GitHub settings and the email used in the "Signed-off-by:" must be your primary github email.
+If you are editing files and committing through GitLab, you must write your real name in the “Full Name” field in your GitLab profile and the email used in the "Signed-off-by:" must be your "Commit email" address.
-You must manually add the "Signed-off-by:" to the commit message that github requests.
+You must manually add the "Signed-off-by:" to the commit message that gitlab requests.
 If you are editing files and committing on your local PC, set your name and email with:

 ```bash